 How is cryptocurrency taxed in Europe?

-Throughout Europe, guidelines and regulations regarding cryptocurrency taxation vary among individual countries.
-In most countries, cryptocurrencies fall under capital gains tax or other income tax.
-However, there are a lot of countries where gains are tax-free.
-More and more countries are nevertheless moving forward towards adapting special tax laws or including cryptocurrencies in existing laws.
-This is a slow process, perhaps due to a lack of political will and a lack of understanding.
+Across Europe, policies and regulations regarding the taxation of cryptocurrencies vary from country to country.
+In most countries, cryptocurrencies are subject to capital gains tax or other income tax.
+However, there are many countries where gains are tax-free.
+However, more and more countries are moving towards adapting specific tax laws or including cryptocurrencies in existing laws.
+This is a slow process, perhaps due to a lack of political will and understanding.